Evaluating the Best Life Jackets for Your Children in the Water

 - Grasp the tops of the arm openings and gently pull up.

 - Make sure there is no excess room above the openings and that the jacket does not ride up over your child’s chin or face.

 Life Jacket Pro Tips for Parents

-- Sizing for Infants: US Coast Guard approved life jackets should be labeled “Infant PFD”, and the size should be tailored to the infant’s weight.
+- Keep sizing for infants in mind.
+US Coast Guard-approved life jackets should be labeled “Infant PFD”, and the size should be tailored to the infant’s weight.
 Parents should also look for mandatory features like a “heads-up” flotation pad and a strap that goes between the legs to keep the life jacket from sliding up.
-Read our infant water safety page for more.
+Learn more about infant water safety here.

-- Life Jacket regulations vary by state.
+- Life jacket regulations vary by state.
 If you’re planning a boating activity, know that state requirements vary by age across the US.
-In states where there are no laws in place, the US Coast Guard requires children under 13 on moving boats to wear a U.S. Coast Guard approved life jacket.
-See your state’s life-jacket regulations to stay informed, and know that we always recommend wearing a life jacket no matter the age.
+In states without any laws in place, the US Coast Guard requires children under 13 on moving boats to wear a US Coast Guard-approved life jacket.
+See your state’s life jacket regulations to stay informed.
+We always recommend that your kids wear a life jacket no matter their age.